-The Computer Science Department at Slippery Rock University offers a Bachelor of Science in Information Technology degree that supports the university's mission by providing a dynamic computing program tailored to the needs of a growing market.
+The Computer Science Department at Slippery Rock University offers a concentration in Information Technology degree that supports the university's mission by providing a dynamic computing program tailored to the needs of a growing market.
 The Department of Computer Science is committed to providing an all-around and in-depth education that qualifies its majors for a wide range of careers in computing and/or advanced studies in computer-related fiels.
 To fulfill its commitment, the department has designed a curricula which places an emphasis on developing both information management and decision-making skills, a sense of professional responsibility, and developing depth and breadth of the subject matter.

 Today's rapid growth in information technology has led to the emergence of a dynamic computer-driven field that utilizes Web-based applications as a means of communication.
 Graduates of the IT program will be prepared for positions in the IT department of any business.
 Courses selected for this program were determined by faculty in the Computer Science Department after researching the needs of business and examining the many courses that corporations require of their employees.
 Corporations are continually retraining their employees to keep abreast of rapid changes in the computer industry.
 Hence, graduates of the IT program are expected to have a variety of employment opportunities.
 Graduates will also be prepared for graduate work in information science and technology, management information science and other computer/information systems disciplines.
 Our graduates have consistently enjoyed excellent job placement.